hansenp/diachrscripts/README.md

 i.e. whether an interaction, viewed from the enriched digest, goes to the left or right.

-For undirected interactions, a distinction between *simple* and *twisted* is not possible, as neither of the two read types predominates.
+For undirected interactions, a distinction between *simple* and *twisted* is not possible, as neither of the two read pair types predominates.
 In order to extend our comparison between *simple* and *twisted* to undirected interactions, we made an additional analysis at the level of read pairs.
 For this purpose, we keep the division into *DI*, *UIR* and *UI*,